vharmers/vharmers.github.io/content/posts/opsec_intro.md

 ## Closing remarks

 This will be all for today.
 Take your time to process all the information I have given you.
 Don't forget to relax once in a while.
 Maybe play a game to take your mind off things.
 I will see you in the next post.

+## Contacting the author

+Do you have any questions, feedback or remarks after reading this post?
+Feel free to contact me.
+You can find my contact info on the [home page]({{< ref "/" >}}) of this blog.

+{{< notice warning >}}
+I am quite strict on who I add as a connection on Linkedin.
+I prefer to not accept connection requests from strangers.
+You are always free to shoot me a message though.
+{{< /notice >}}